xbeat/Machine-Learning/README.md

 Universal Approximation Theorem and Neural Networks

 The Universal Approximation Theorem is a fundamental concept in neural networks, stating that a feedforward network with a single hidden layer containing a finite number of neurons can approximate continuous functions on compact subsets of R^n, under mild assumptions on the activation function.
 This theorem provides the theoretical foundation for the effectiveness of neural networks in various applications.

+## Mastering Convolutional Neural Networks!
+15 Pro Design Tips

+Defining Your CNN Task

+Before diving into CNN design, it's crucial to clearly identify your objective.
+Are you working on image classification, object detection, or another computer vision task?
+Understanding your goal shapes every subsequent decision in your network architecture.

 ## Knowledge Distillation in Large Language Models